chilloutio/chillout/README.md

 ## Compatibility

 Chillout gem is tested using Travis CI.
 You can [check it](https://travis-ci.org/chilloutio/chillout) to get insight about which versions of Rails and Rubies are actually supported.
-We provide listeners for ActiveRecord and Mongoid::Document persistance layers.
+We provide listeners for ActiveRecord.

 ## Development